The Last Kingdom of Al Andalus (The Play)

 ABDULLAH EZ ZAGAL.

-That dependeth on what he decideth to do, and what the Catholic Monarchs permit him.
+That dependeth on what he decideth to do and what the Catholic Monarchs allow.

 ABDULLAH.

-I wonder, if that humiliation would not send him to his dishonourable death.
+I wonder if that humiliation will not lead him to a dishonourable death.

 ABDULLAH EZ ZAGAL.

-I would enjoy nothing more than to see that treacherous traitor destitute and dethroned.
+Nothing would pleaseth me more than to see that traitor destitute and dethroned.

 ABDULLAH.